zamaniqbal/Data-With-Danny-8-Week-SQL-Challenge/readme.md

 Full credit goes to Danny Ma — you can find the original challenges [here](https://8weeksqlchallenge.com/)

-Below is a table with links to each of my completed solutions.
+Below are the links to each of my completed solutions.

 ---

 # Solutions

 [Case Study 1 - Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)